 My life changed dramatically in the July of 1978 when, quite unannounced and totally unexpected, my dad returned home with a fly fishing rod for me.
 Later that summer, I caught my first trout on a Partridge and Orange on the River Wharfe at Bolton Abbey and was completely ‘hooked’ as surely as that little fish had been.

 Since then my passion for fly fishing has taken me all over the world to a great variety of rivers, reservoirs, streams and lakes.
 I have fished throughout the UK and Ireland, across much of continental Europe, and as far a field as Australia and North America.

 In 1997 I entered my first fly fishing competition and in 1999 I qualified to fish for England in both Loch-Style and River Home Internationals.
-Since then I have represented England a total of eleven times at home international level (2 loch-style; 9 rivers), four times in the European Championships and seven times in the World Championships.
+Since then I have represented England a total of 13 times at home international level (3 loch-style; 10 rivers), four times in the European Championships and eight times in the World Championships.

 I was captain of the England Rivers team in 2003, 2006 and 2009 and have won the English National Rivers Championship an unprecedented six times.
 I was also International Rivers Champion in 2002.